ruse-traveler/PHCorrelatorPlotter/README.md

 # PHCorrelatorPlotter

-A small class to consolidate various plotting operations associated with PHENIX N-Point Energy Correlator analyses.
+A lightweight, header-only library to consolidate plotting operations associated with the PHENIX ENC analysis.